aidarripoll/wg3-sc_pseudobulk_DEA/README.md

 cd wg3-sc_pseudobulk_DEA
 ```

-* This analysis is meant to be run on scRNA-seq data composed by **only one sample per donor**.
+* These analyses are meant to be run on scRNA-seq data composed by **only one sample per donor**.
 In case you have more than one sample per donor (e.g., stimulated vs. non-stimulated samples from the same donor, etc...) you should modify some configuration files ([scDEA_covariates.tab](/scDEA_covariates.tab), [pseudobulkDEA_dreamlet.covariates.tab](/pseudobulkDEA_dreamlet.covariates.tab), [pseudobulkDEA_limmadream.covariates.tab](/pseudobulkDEA_limmadream.covariates.tab), and [pseudobulkDEA_limmadream.aggregates.tab](/pseudobulkDEA_limmadream.aggregates.tab)).
 For this analysis, we are only using european individuals and non-stimulated samples, which has been previously selected in WG3 (I) pipeline.

 * The **functions** called in the **sc/pseudobulk-DEA scripts** ([sc-DEA](/scDEA_MAST_glmer.R), [pseudobulk-DEA updated](/pseudobulkDEA_dreamlet.R).[pseudobulk-DEA outdated](/pseudobulkDEA_limmadream.R)) are defined in the [additional scripts](/scripts/).